backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 Both models were slighly overfit, logistic regression wasn't bad though.
 However, neither performed as well as I had hoped.
 With this being my first project in machine learning, I was **very** determined to obtain high accuracy.
 After much more effort afterwards, I realized it can't be done.

-1. At first, I continued studying and researching random forest and logistic regression in attempt to improve these two models.
+1. At first, I continued studying and researching random forest and logistic regression in attempt to improve both models.
 2. Then, I experimented with different models.
 Many, many different models.
 3. Using logistic regression as a 'meta model', I made a stacked ensemble of classifiers to generate multiple predictions to predict off of.
 4. I even used regression models to estimate the individual G1, G2, and G3 test scores to use as additional features in my models here.
 Still, I had no luck.

-Some of the models performed better than these here, but some also performed worse.
+Some of the models performed a tad better than these here, but some also performed worse.
 However, I learned a very valuable lesson here:

-**If the data won't tell you what you want to hear, it's probably because it can't**.
+**If the data won't tell you what you want to hear, it's probably because it can't.**

 It turns out that the best predictor for whether or not a student will pass or fail a course is their track record.
-Another user on Kaggle posted [their study](https://www.kaggle.com/keddy730/predicting-student-performance-in-mathematics) with G1 and G2 included, and acheived a classification accuracy of 90%.
+Another user on Kaggle posted [their study](https://www.kaggle.com/keddy730/predicting-student-performance-in-mathematics) with G1 and G2 included as features, and they acheived a classification accuracy of 90%.

-Of course, it would be very interesting (and just down-right cool) to be able to *accurately* predict any given students capabilities without ever looking at their transcripts, but the result is still valuable nonetheless.
-For instance, devoting a bit more time to explore this concept in depth, educators could potentially make long term success predictions using nothing other than the student's early academic tendencies.
-Even more importantly, this could help K-12 schools identify their "at-risk" students early on so that they don't go unnoticed, and to help ensure they get the additional support and attention they need.
+Of course, it would be very interesting (and just down-right cool) to be able to *accurately* predict any given students mathematical ability without ever looking at their transcript, but the result is still valuable nonetheless.
+For instance, devoting a bit more time to explore this concept in depth, educators could potentially make long term success predictions using only the student's early academic tendencies.
+Even more importantly, this could assist K-12 schools identify their "at-risk" students early on so they don't go unnoticed, and to ensure that they get the support and additional attention they need.

 ## <center><span style="font-size:1.3em;">Post-Op: Continued Study</span></center>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *2 weeks later ...*

 As I may have hinted at earlier, I wasn't exactly "satisified" with my results.
 Given how much time and effort I devoted to this, I wasn't quite ready to wave goodbye to my first ML project just yet.
-I decided to refine my predictive capacity, and focus on a more *niche* group; the honor roll students.
+I decided to refine my predictive capacity, and focus on a more *niche* group: the honor roll students.

 In sum, I essentially just repeated this process, but used 16 as my threshold for 'G3' rather than 12.
 My top performing model was a random forest, which achieved a classification accuracy of 91.6%!
 It turns out that the honor roll students have a lot in common!